lich-uct/molpher-lib/README.md

 # this might take a while, but you if you are lucky,
 # cmake might be able to find dependencies
 # if you already have them somewhere on your system
+# so you can skip this step if you have TBB, Boost and RDKit
+# installed at standard locations on your system
 cd ${REPOSITORY_ROOT}/deps
 ./build_deps.sh --all